metomi/rose/sphinx/user-guide/configuration-metadata.rst

   Multiple failure conditions can be added, by using a semicolon as the separator - the semicolon is optional for a single statement or the last in a block, but is recommended.
-Multiple failure conditions are essentially similar to chaining them together with or, but the system can process each expression one by one to target the error message.
+Multiple failure conditions are essentially similar to chaining them together with ``or``, but the system can process each expression one by one to target the error message.

   .. code-block:: rose